vinguthh/address-form-sdk-js-fork/README.md

 #### Address Line One (`name="addressLineOne"`)

-Primary address input with autocomplete functionality.
+Primary address input with autofill functionality.
+See [Supported Countries](#supported-countries) for information about address field parsing behavior in different countries.

 | Property                     | Type     | Default         | Description                           |
 | ---------------------------- | -------- | --------------- | ------------------------------------- |